 Fitbit Alta is a slim, lightweight fitness tracker with a durable plastic band that you can easily replace if you ever need to.

 In a way, the Alta is all about looking good while tracking your fitness.
-Which is why, unlike Surge that looks a bit ancient in design, the Alta looks too cool to not own.
+This is why, unlike Surge which looks a bit ancient in design, the Alta looks too cool to not own.

 We like that the Alta has all the basics covered.
 It’s the kind of smart device that you can use to know the time of the day, your activity levels, sleep quality, steps taken, distance covered, and the number of calories your body burns during a workout.

-Models like Ionic and Inspire HR have buttons on the left and right side.
-But Fitbit strips this away from the Alta and makes the screen touch sensitive and fully responsive.
+Models like Ionic and Inspire HR have buttons on the left and right sides.
+But Fitbit strips this away from the Alta and makes the screen touch-sensitive and fully responsive.

 The user experience isn’t that bad from the start, but it’s nothing intriguing.